degreedays.api.regression¶

 The

-that defines how the API should test regressions against theinputData
+RegressionTestPlanthat defines how the API should test regressions against theinputData.

 - class degreedays.api.regression.RegressionResponse(metadata: degreedays.api.ResponseMetadata, stationId: str, targetLongLat: degreedays.geo.LongLat, sources: Iterable[Source], regressionsOrFailure: Iterable[Regression] | degreedays.api.Failure)¶